andrewabest/andrewbestdotcom/content/posts/discover-decide-deliver-part-two.md

 An effective way to discover and quanitfy the risks posed by a given software initiative is to create a [RAID map](https://www.groupmap.com/map-templates/raid-analysis/).
 Whilst _risk_ is only the first item in a RAID map, the RAID map as a whole is a risk management tool.

 The best way to build a RAID map is collaboratively with our customer, involving technical and non-technical stakeholders who will either be impacted by the solution, or will impact the solution.
-Ensuring we have a reasonably wide amount of input will ensure previously unforeseen issues will be highlighted, captured, discussed, and understood.
+Ensuring we have an appropriate variety and range of input will ensure previously unforeseen issues will be highlighted, captured, discussed, and understood.

-Some examples of things that I have seen come up during building a RAID map with my customers, which have directly impacted my estimates, are:
+Some examples of things that I have seen come up during building a RAID map with my customers, which have directly impacted the required budget, are:

 - Assumption: solution must be WCAG AA compliant
 - Risk: current automated build process is brittle